Shakespeare in Prison

 Shakespeare in Prison: Process + Outcomes

 Ever wondered how Shakespeare in Prison works?
-Check out this lively webinar with SIP director Frannie Shepherd-Bates, assistant director Matthew Van Meter, and alumna Sarah Hannon-Lauderdale about the ways we describe, record, and analyze SIP's central goal: the personal empowerment of each ensemble member.
+Check out this lively webinar with SIP founder Frannie Shepherd-Bates, assistant director Matthew Van Meter, and alumna Sarah Hannon-Lauderdale about the ways we describe, record, and analyze SIP's central goal: the personal empowerment of each ensemble member.

 Much Ado About Editing